Inducing Character-level Structure in Subword-based Language Models with Type-level Interchange Intervention Training: Analysis and Discussion

-Finally, we note a qualitative advantage of the Subword+IIT models: they embed accurate, coherent representations of characters.
-Figure~\ref{fig:pca-reveral-iit} illustrates.
-For these visualizations, we extract the 16d vectors at the intervention sites (as shown in Figure~\ref{fig:char-iit-mapping}) over 2K examples as the character representations.
-We then use PCA to reduce the vector to 2d and plot the results.
+Finally, we note a qualitative advantage of the Subword+IIT models: they embed accurate, coherent representations of characters, illustrated in Figure~\ref{fig:pca-reveral-iit}, with some meaningful clustering of characters (e.g., vowels cluster towards the left).
+The character representations are 16d vectors extracted at the intervention sites (as shown in Figure~\ref{fig:char-iit-mapping}) over 2K examples.
+We use Principal Component Analysis (PCA) to reduce the vectors to 2d and plot the results.
 As a comparison, we also plot representations extracted at the same locations from the ``Subword'' baseline model in Figure~\ref{fig:pca-reveral-baseline}.
 As expected, these show no evidence of internal character-level representations.
+(Appendix~\ref{app:charviz} provides similar visualizations for our other tasks.)